| |

 -

-examined to find familiar patterns to use an an
+familiar patterns to use an an indicator of the stock's

-indicator of the stock's future performance. top
+future performance. top

 -